GENAI-1825/template_project1/README.md

 - Change the prompt.
 Give the LLM different persona.
 (Customer Service bot?
 Ordering bot?)
 - Use multiple sources as context
 - Load external files as context
+- Give the LLM memory (it can't hold a conversation right now.
+How would you be able to provide it with the previous chat?)